Avaiga/taipy-doc/docs/knowledge_base/tips/multipage_application/index.md

 can anticipate learning about the following topics:

 1. Accessing state variables across multiple pages, enabling interaction between pages.
-2. Gaining insight into how Taipy GUI searches for variables and functions utilized in Markdown pages.
+2. Gaining insight into how Taipy GUI searches for variables and functions utilized in pages.
 3. Practical code examples to illustrate these concepts.